TyJuan Garbutt: Winnipeg Blue Bombers

 Garbutt was signed to the practice roster of the Winnipeg Blue Bombers of the Canadian Football League on July 29, 2023.
 He was promoted to the active roster on October 26 and dressed in one game for the Blue Bombers, recording one defensive tackle, before being placed on injured reserve on November 10, 2023.

 He was placed on the 6-game injured list on June 5, 2024 after suffering a fractured ankle.
 He was activated from injured reserve on July 18.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Hamilton Tiger-Cats

 On February 12, 2025, it was announced that Garbutt had signed with the Hamilton Tiger-Cats to a two-year contract.
+He played in six games in 2025 where he had nine defensive tackles and one sack.
+He began the 2026 season on the six-game injured list and was eventually released on August 19, 2026.